|

 2. Routine Requests set up checklist

-If you're setting up for the first time, you will be required to complete the self-onboarding checklist in the Dashboard under Routine Requests > Get Started > Start setting up.
+To set up Routine Requests, complete the self-onboarding checklist in the Dashboard under Routine Requests > Get Started > Start setting up.

 2a.
 Set up your payment provider

-To capture payments for requests, you will be required to create and set up an account with one of our payment providers, Stripe or Pin Payments.
-You can do this in the Payments > Payment Setup section of the Dashboard.
+To capture payments, you'll need to create an account with either Stripe or Pin Payments.
+You can do this under Payments > Payment Setup in the Dashboard.

 |